Thank you for your interest in volunteering at the East Brunswick Public Library!

 Our TAG group has always been two-fold with teens joining to gain access to our volunteer opportunities at the library as well as having a say in the library's collection, helping to plan new programs and events, and participating in creative activities.

 The majority of TAG meetings throughout the year are for members who want to become more involved in the Teen Department at the library.

 TAG members will plan teen events, strategize about community outreach, participate in community service projects and have a say in all things concerning teens at the library.
 Members will be given the opportunity to join committees to focus on the different aspects of teen participation.

 Attendees at all meetings will receive 1 hours of community service and snacks will be provided.

 This is your chance to be heard so join TAG this Fall and help make the library yours!

-If you have questions about this new format, please email Jessica Schneider at email@example.com or attend the first TAG meeting of the school year on September 12th, 2016, at 7pm.
+If you have questions about this new format, please email Jessica Schneider at email@example.com or attend the first TAG meeting of the school year.

 One meeting a month for one hour at the minimum.
 If you would like to be an active member of TAG and are interested in creating new events for teens, we ask that you commit to attending at least 4 TAG meetings per year.